Somerset Dam

 The Somerset Dam is a mass concrete gravity dam with a gated spillway across the Stanley River in Queensland, Australia.
 It is within the locality of Somerset Dam in the Somerset Region in South East Queensland.
 The main purpose of the dam is the supply of potable water for the Brisbane, Gold Coast and Logan City regions.
 Additionally, the dam provides for flood mitigation, recreation and for the generation of hydroelectricity.
 The impounded reservoir is called Lake Somerset.

+As early as the 1960s it had become clear that the dam could not meet the water requirements of the region by the 1980s.

 The dam, lake and surrounding village of Somerset are named in honour of Henry Plantagenet Somerset, a local grazier and Member of the Legislative Assembly of Queensland who represented the seat of Stanley from 1904 until 1920.